Audumla/audiot-rpi-nodered/README.md

 ```

 ##Container Volumes
-If running outside of the docker-compose scripts then the following Volumes should be used.
+If running outside of the docker-compose scripts then the following Volumes should be mapped:

 ```
 /root/.node-red
 ```
-The following volume should be mapped externally to allow custom module installations to be managed outside of the container
+This should be mapped externally to allow custom module installations to be managed outside of the container

 ```
 /lib/modules